backupbrew/switchbrew/Memory layout.md

 There are two regions randomized and enforced by the kernel, each one with upper bits random and 2MB-aligned:

-  - Heap region, available from [SVC\#svcGetInfo](SVC#svcGetInfo.md##svcGetInfo "wikilink").
+  - HeapRegion, available from [SVC\#svcGetInfo](SVC#svcGetInfo.md##svcGetInfo "wikilink").
-  - Stack mapping region, available from [SVC\#svcGetInfo](SVC#svcGetInfo.md##svcGetInfo "wikilink").
+  - ReservedRegion0, available from
+    [SVC\#svcGetInfo](SVC#svcGetInfo.md##svcGetInfo "wikilink").
-  - \[2.0.0+\] Unknown region, available from
+  - \[2.0.0+\] ReservedRegion1, available from
     [SVC\#svcGetInfo](SVC#svcGetInfo.md##svcGetInfo "wikilink").

 The main binary is placed at an address that is provided to the kernel